Zero-Based Budgeting: What It Is and How to Start

 1. Identify your total monthly income: Add up your paycheck, benefits, and any other monthly income sources to figure out your total financial resources.

 2. List your expenses: Itemize your monthly spending, covering savings, essentials (food, housing, utilities), insurance, discretionary items, and any event-specific costs.
-Ensure each expense is justified and aligns with your financial objectives.

 50-30-20 budgeting rule